 Sarah Treadwell graduated in 1977 and is currently working on her PhD at Auckland University.
-She pracstaff of the School of Architecture in Auckland where Reynolds says: "The best and worst aspects are often she is now a senior lecturer.
-Her PhD subject is New the Maori church at Otaki.
+She practised in New Zealand and the UK before joining the staff of the School of Architecture in Auckland where she is now a senior lecturer.
+Her PhD subject is New Zealand Architectural Drawing, focusing on Rangiatea, the Maori church at Otaki.
 Treadwell has written a number of academic papers, has spoken at numerous conferences and was one of the judges for the 1992 AAA Cavalier Bremworth Design Awards.

-Carolyn Smith graduated from the School of Sinclair Johns Architects for a year then joined Bossley Cheshire in 1988.
-After two years the practice became Lillian Chrystall graduated in 1947.
-She spent four part of Jasmax Architects where Smith worked on residential and restaurant design projects.
-Six months later she passed the AERB registration and travelled to New Zealand.
-She has continued to run her practice.
-London where she worked with Bill Chew & Associates and raised three children.
-Awards: NZ Bronze Medal on pub, cafe and small commercial and community building projects.
-Two years later she left London to Amanda Reynolds graduated in 1977.
-Worked in her take a year off in Greece.
-In 1993 she returned to New own practice until 1980 when she travelled to London.
-Zealand and formed her own practice, ArtBuild with partner Gary Bickerton.
+Carolyn Smith graduated from the School of Architecture in Auckland in 1986.
+She worked for Sinclair Johns Architects for a year then joined Bossley Cheshire in 1988.
+After two years the practice became part of Jasmax Architects where Smith worked on residential and restaurant design projects.
+Six months later she passed the AERB registration and travelled to London where she worked with Bill Chew & Associates on pub, cafe and small commercial and community building projects.
+Two years later she left London to take a year off in Greece.
+In 1993 she returned to New Zealand and formed her own practice, ArtBuild with partner Gary Bickerton.